ShaileshSridhar2403/Trees/README.md

 # Trees

-A hierarchical tree based note-taking/ planner app
+A hierarchical tree based note-taking / planner app

 **What is it?**